 New report format

-PCCs and quinquennial inspectors should read the details regarding QI reports in the new Lichfield Diocesan Scheme for the Inspection of Churches (Amended 2022), which came into operation within the diocese on 29th June 2022, as these constitute diocesan requirements in addition to the legislation.
+PCCs and quinquennial inspectors should read the details regarding QI reports in the new Lichfield Diocesan Scheme for the Inspection of Churches (Amended 2022), which came into operation within the diocese in June 2022, as these constitute diocesan requirements in addition to the legislation.
 Please see the following section in the Scheme:

 PCCs and inspectors should also consult the Church of England guidance (2020) on QI surveys and reports.
 Please see the following sections in that guidance: